orbs-network/orbs-ethereum-contracts-v1/rewards-distribution/ethereum/client/README.md

 * The CSV file is the same as the one used for generating the batches
 * The batch size is the same as used when generating
 * The distribution event name must be the same as used when setting the batches into the contract

+Beofre executing the batches, pay attention to:
+* Use a new wallet (nmemonic)
+* Each batch of 50 will cost about 1.1M gas
+* Ensure that there is enough ether in the account executing the batches (it will be a lot of gas 'burned')

 Typical output will be:
 ```